 Weather forecasting using Markov Chain

-1. It is almost impossible to have two nice days in a row
+• You almost never get two nice days in a row.

-2. If we have a nice day, we are just as likely to have snow or rain the next day
+• After a nice day, you are just as likely to get snow as rain the next day.

-4. If there is a change from snow or rain, only half of the time is this a change to a nice day.
+• When the weather does change away from snow or rain, only half of those changes lead to a nice day.

-We can find out.
-Let's start the SpiceLogic Markov Chain Calculator software and enter the three states "Nice", "Rain" and "Snow" and then click Proceed.
+We can work this out step by step.
+Start the SpiceLogic Markov Chain Calculator, enter the three states - "Nice", "Rain", and "Snow" - and click Proceed.

 Markov Chain Calculator wizard with the three weather states Nice, Rain, and Snow entered for the classic weather forecasting Markov chain example.